louispayne10/notes_and_dotfiles/mysystem.md

 The archinstall script seems to get locales wrong (at least mine) which causes issues.
 To fix this edit `/etc/locale.gen` so the `GB` locale says `en_GB.UTF-8 UTF-8` and then edit `/etc/locale.conf` and change the contents to `LANG=en_GB.UTF-8` and then reboot the machine.

+Dirty fix to weird flickering issue: https://bbs.archlinux.org/viewtopic.php?id=267296 Note I didn't have this issue for a long time - then it suddenly happened.
+I was changing power settings and ambient sensor stuff as well as enabling blur on picom and all of a sudden it started happening, reverting each of these changes didnt seem to fix it but this dirty fix did - weird

 ### Core components:

 * Display Server: `X11` (with `xinit`,`xclip`)